Everyday Earning

 Premium travel cards often include trip-delay reimbursement and rental-car collision coverage.
 Using your card's built-in protection can save you the daily fee the rental counter charges — and cover hotels and meals when a flight is badly delayed.

-My favorite everyday earners right now, for both points and cash back, with links to each official application.
+Our favorite everyday earners right now, for both points and cash back, with links to each official application.

 Many people do well with two: one for bonus categories and one flat-rate card for everything else.
 Simple beats complicated.